Perfect Pairings: When Chianti’s Italian Flavors met Grover’s Fine Wines

 Beyond the Plate

 Perfect Pairings was an evening filled with stories, flavors, and shared moments.
-Guests discovered how food and wine, two inseparable companions, when thoughtfully matched, enhance the other to create balance and joy.
+Guests discovered how food and wine, two inseparable companions, when thoughtfully matched, enhance each other to create balance and joy.

 Chianti, in collaboration with Grover Vineyards, looks forward to many more such evenings.
 Stay tuned for what’s next on the Chianti table.